 Paying School Tuition

 School tuition must be paid in full before an academic period begins.
 That goes for all levels of schooling that requires tuition to be paid including early child education, high school (private), or college (public or private).
 Parents that are able to put up 100% of funds for their child to enter college won’t have to apply for financial assistance.
 If financial assistance is needed, it should be something that is planned at least a few years ahead of time to ensure funds are available before the start of the academic semester.
 The only time tuition doesn’t have to be paid is when a student is granted a scholarship.
 Scholarships can be given out for reasons due to academics or athletics.
-A scholarship can be lost if the student’s doesn’t uphold to the standards of satisfactory during their tenure at school.
+A scholarship can be lost if a student does not uphold to the standards of satisfactory during their tenure at school.

 Those needing help with tuition should use the resources of the FAFSA in order to apply for financial aide.
 In order to be eligible, students must demonstrate the need for financial aide, be a US citizen (have a valid SSN), and be registered with the Selective Service.
 Use the FAFSA4caster to estimate your eligibility for federal student aid.